 Stochastic Slow

-The Stochastic Slow is a technical indicator used in the analysis of financial markets.
-It is a momentum indicator that shows the location of the current price relative to the price range over a specified period of time.
+The Stochastic Slow is a technical indicator used to analyze financial markets.
+It serves as a momentum indicator that shows the current price's position relative to the price range over a specified period of time.

-The Stochastic Slow is similar to the Stochastic Fast, but it uses a longer period of time to calculate the indicator, typically 14 periods.
-It is also plotted on a scale of 0 to 100, with values above 80 indicating overbought conditions and values below 20 indicating oversold conditions.
+The Stochastic Slow is similar to the Stochastic Fast but utilizes a longer period for calculations, typically 14 periods.
+This indicator is plotted on a scale from 0 to 100, with values above 80 indicating overbought conditions and values below 20 signaling oversold conditions.

 You can see on this Amazon.com, Inc. (NASDAQ: AMZN) chart that as the stock went sideways and slowly ramped up in the afternoon, the Stochastic Slow didn’t go below 20.
 And as it sped up and spiked before the close, Stochastic Slow rose to over 80 and the stock’s ramp slowed down.